TinyURL: Preview short URLs

 To preview the full URL from the short TinyURL, the user can visit TinyURL first and enable previews as a default browser cookie setting or copy and paste the short URL into the browser address bar, and prepend the short tinyurl.com/x with preview.tinyurl.com/x.
 Another preview feature is not well documented at the TinyURL site, but the alternative shortened URL with preview capability is also offered to shortcut creators as an option at the time of the creation of the link.

 Impact

 Similar services

 The popularity of TinyURLs influenced the creation of at least 100 similar websites.
 Most are simply domain alternatives while some offer additional features.

-Twitter
+X (formerly Twitter)

-People posting on Twitter often made extensive use of shortened URLs to keep their tweets within the service-imposed 140-character limit.
+People posting on X (formerly Twitter) often made extensive use of shortened URLs to keep their tweets within the service-imposed 140-character limit.
 Twitter used TinyURL until 2009, before switching to Bit.ly.
-Currently, Twitter uses its own t.co domain for this purpose.
-Though Twitter has extended its limit to 280 characters, it automatically shortens links longer than 31 characters using its t.co domain.
+Currently, X uses its own t.co domain for this purpose, automatically shortening links longer than 31 characters using its t.co domain.